Strain-tunable anomalous Hall effect in hexagonal MnTe: Summary and discussion

 To understand the microscopic origin of these observations, we consider the following picture.
 A free-standing (strain-free) $\alpha$-MnTe has three 120$^\circ$ separated in-plane magnetic domains (Fig.~\ref{fig:fig1}d) and two $\rightleftarrows$ and $\leftrightarrows$ magnetic stacked domains associated with each in-plane moment direction (Fig.~\ref{fig:fig1}a).
 While a $c$-axis aligned magnetic field in the range of a few Tesla in the AHE measurements (Fig.~\ref{fig:fig2}) cannot modify the population of the three in-plane domains, it switches the two $\rightleftarrows$ and $\leftrightarrows$ domains via the coupling to the weak $c$-axis FM moment \cite{aminNanoscaleImagingControl2024}, which gives rise to the observed AHE hysteresis \cite{gonzalezbetancourtSpontaneousAnomalousHall2023,kluczykCoexistenceAnomalousHall2024}.
 However, the AHE in the strain-free $\alpha$-MnTe can only be observed in the temperature regime above $\sim$180 K and below $T_{\mathrm{AM}}$.
 The hysteresis loop is also highly stretched, indicative of high level of magnetic disorder.
 The magnetic disorder is likely originated from the in-plane magnetic domain boundaries, at which the in-plane moment direction does not allow the existence of canted moment and AHE.
-When a tiny uniaxial compressive strain of $\epsilon\approx-0.1\%$ is applied to the sample, it not only induces a single in-plane magnetic domain (Fig.~\ref{fig:fig1}e), it also eliminates domain boundaries, thus it dramatically sharpens the hysteresis loop and reduces the coercive field $H_c$ (Fig.~\ref{fig:fig3}b).
+When applying tensile strain along the NNN direction or equivalently compressive strain along the NN direction, it induces a single in-plane magnetic domain and eliminates domain boundaries (Fig.~\ref{fig:fig1}f), thus sharpening the hysteresis loop and reducing the coercive field $H_c$ (Fig.~\ref{fig:fig3}b).
 The temperature range where the AHE can be observed is also significantly extended.

-We note that the hysteresis loop remains sharp when the strain is tuned to tensile.
-In principle, the tensile strain should favor the other two domains with in-plane moments aligning 120$^\circ$ away from the strain directions.
-There are two possible explanations for this behavior.
-First, there is a likely a small misalignment of the uniaxial strain or built-in strain due to thermal contraction that breaks the degeneracy of those two domains, so that the system is always in mono-domain state under both compressive or tensile strain.
-This has been observed in another three-state Potts nematic system FePSe$_3$ \cite{HwangboNP2024}.
-Second, it is also possible that once a single in-plane magnetic domain is formed by the compressive strain, its domain population remains unchanged with further increasing or decreasing strain due to an energy barrier.
-Future neutron scattering experiments are required to resolve these two scenarios.